-In the past, most job seekers included a career objective on their resumes to tell hiring managers what type of position they were looking for.
+In the past, most job seekers included a career objective on their resumes to tell hiring managers what types of position they were looking for.
 A more recent trend is to include a summary statement or a professional profile in place of the objective.
 However, some job seekers include both an objective and a summary.
 Regardless of which you choose to include, this area should:

 Why would you choose to include one statement over the another for your resume?
 Here are some examples.

-Julie chose to include a career profile to summarize her experience and highlight the key things she wants the hiring manager to know about her.
+Lily chose to include a career profile to summarize her experience and highlight the key things she wants the hiring manager to know about her.
 She used a bulleted list to make it easy to scan.

-Hope used an objective to tell hiring managers what type of position she is interested in.
+Ashley used an objective to tell hiring managers what type of position she is interested in.